Franc1sco/Franug-PRIVATE-PLUGINS/README.md

 * **Loot spawner with multiple items for the map**: a plugin for get items from the map like Throwing Knives (Throwing Knives plugin without crashes and support included), store credits, and much more (I am listening requests of what items you want!).
 Screenshot: http://steamcommunity.com/sharedfiles/filedetails/?id=1109489069
 * **Last Request: Throwingknives battle**: Last request using throwingknives.
 Trail always enabled in the last request.
 Video: https://www.youtube.com/watch?v=wENmZHhQkRo
 * **Access By Steam Group**: Restric some commands (commands like !ws, !knife, etc because is configurable) only for people that join in your steam group.
 CS:GO panorama and others games supported.
+* **Slendermod**: gamemode where you need to found 8 pages before slenderman catch you.
+With visual and sounds effect for keep you scared.
+Screenshots: https://steamcommunity.com/sharedfiles/filedetails/?id=1543986460 https://steamcommunity.com/sharedfiles/filedetails/?id=1537005256 https://steamcommunity.com/sharedfiles/filedetails/?id=1537005134
+* **Scares command**: You can scares people with multiple scare images and sounds.
+Configurable.
+* **The Darkness**: You can turn off/on the lights on the map with a command or randomly.
+Configurable.

 ### You can see my private plugins in my main community: http://cola-team.com/foro/index.php?/pages/